For pest description, crop damage, biology, life history, and cultural management

 - spinosad-Some formulations are OMRI-listed for organic use.

 Spring and summer sprays

-- malathion (Malathion 57EC) at 2 pints/a.
-REI 12 hr.
+- malathion (Malathion 57EC) at 2 pints/A. REI 12 hr.
 PHI 6 days.
-Maximum number of application per year is two.
+Maximum number of applications per year is two.

 - spinetoram (Delegate 25WG) at 4.5 to 7 oz/A. REI 4 hr.
 PHI 14 days.
 Apply at least 1 week apart, with a maximum four applications per season.

 - spinosad (Entrust 80W) at 0.4 to 0.8 oz/100 gal water (1.25 to 2.5 oz/A).
 REI 4 hr.
 PHI 14 days.
 OMRI-listed for organic use.
 May act slowly.